 In this tutorial, we will show you how to install Varnish Cache on CentOS.
 For those of you who didn’t know, Varnish is an open-source reverse HTTP proxy, an HTTP accelerator, and a useful tool for speeding up an Apache server.
 The varnish is also known as front-end web caching software that you put in front of an Apache webserver to speed it up.
-It makes your website really fast and accelerates your website performance up to 300 – 1000x (means 80% or more).
+It makes your website really fast and accelerates your website performance up to 300 – 1000x (which means 80% or more).

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step-by-step installation of Varnish Cache on a CentOS server.
+I will show you the step-by-step installation of Varnish Cache on a CentOS server.